Alexey-Goryachev/REST_API_on_FastAPI/README.md

 - search for contacts by first name, last name or email.
 - receive a list of contacts with birthdays for the next 7 days

-To view, run the main file main.py and open localhost(http://127.0.0.7:8000/docs) in the browser
+To view, install the necessary packages, run the main file main.py and open localhost(http://127.0.0.7:8000/docs) in your browser.

+In order to use the contacts functionality, you must first pass authorization (login -test1@example.com, password - 123456) or register a new user and log in through him.